aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-table-of-contents/_index.md

 title: Working with Table of Contents in C#
 articleTitle: Working with Table of Contents
 linktitle: Working with Table of Contents
 description: "Table of Content field in details.
-How to create and modify TOC field using Aspose.Words for .NET."
+How to create and modify TOC field using C#."
 type: docs
 weight: 83
 url: /net/working-with-table-of-contents/